 The surveys were conducted at the beginning of the fishing year (October-November) and have been assigned to the corresponding model year following the calendar year of the survey.
 For example, the trawl survey in November 2018 was assigned to the 2019 model year (and denoted the 2018-19 survey).

 Correspondingly, the ages of the sampled fish were incremented to the age at 1 January following the survey (e.g., fish aged 1+ at the time of the survey were assigned an age of 2 years).

-The five biomass indices from the earlier surveys are substantially lower than the biomass estimates from the two recent surveys, although there is also a considerable difference in the magnitude of these two recent indices.
-The corresponding age compositions from the surveys reveal that the earlier surveys were dominated by 2-5 year old fish.
-For the recent surveys, the age compositions comprised a higher proportion of fish older than 6 years, particularly for the most recent (2019-20 survey).
-A comparison of the results from the two most recent surveys indicated variation in the availability of the older (mature) fish between the surveys, suggesting that these surveys might not provide a reliable index of total biomass.
+The five biomass indices from the earlier surveys are substantially lower than the biomass estimates from the three recent surveys, although there is also a considerable difference in the magnitude of these three recent indices (Figure 29).
+The corresponding age compositions from the surveys reveal that the earlier surveys were dominated by 2- to 5-year old fish.
+For the recent surveys, the age compositions comprised a higher proportion of fish older than 6 years, particularly for the two most recent surveys (2019-20 and 2020-21).